-Empowered Conversations brings you 11 weeks of interactive talks from nationally recognised experts.
+Empowered Conversations brings you interactive talks from those affected by dementia and from nationally recognised experts.

 It is more important than ever that practitioners, academics and people with lived experience feel supported and informed to enable people living with dementia to continue to live the life they want for longer.